Need New RV Bedding? Easily Find The Perfect Fit For Your Fickle Mattress

 It makes the bed area look much cleaner than spreading it out on the mattress.

-Same as your home mattress, it's a good idea to get a protective cover for your bed.
+Like your home mattress, it's a good idea to get a protective cover for your bed.

 Again- if you have a regular home-sized mattress, this is easy.